 The first half of the hike is almost completely shaded by trees, but the last part will have no shade and you will be fully exposed.

 The first 4 to 5 miles of this hike offer some options as the trail winds completely through national forest.
-Look near Blackmore Lake for a couple of well-used sights.
+Look near Blackmore Lake for a couple of well-used sites.
 Otherwise, venture from the trail to find some solitude.

 Blackmore Lake